leanix/vsm-sbom-booster/README.md

 The second `-v` param is the path to temporary folder that the `vsm-sbom-booster`will use to temporarily clone the projects to attempt to generate the SBOM. e.g. `~/output/temp`.
 Docker should have Read/Write access on this folder.

-`MOUNTED_VOLUME`: this is the same as the second `-v` param.
+`MOUNTED_VOLUME`: This is the same as the second `-v` param.
 It's required as the container needs an explicit env variable to do its job.

-`CONCURRENCY_FACTOR`(optional): the number of parallel jobs `vsm-sbom-booster` will use to generate SBOMs.
+`CONCURRENCY_FACTOR`(optional): The number of parallel jobs `vsm-sbom-booster` will use to generate SBOMs.
 Note: increasing this number will come at higher compute costs.
 Default: 3

 #### LeanIX configs